Solange Hertz: Vietnam war

 Tam informed the Algerian ambassador, who informed Kennedy in turn, that the Viet Cong would agree to a prisoner swap: Gustav Hertz for Nguyen Van Thai.
 Kennedy referred the prisoner swap proposal to the White House, who rejected it on the grounds that a civilian was not of equal value as a convicted terrorist and that the U.S. should not negotiate with the Viet Cong in such a fashion, among other reasons.
 The Hertz family was bewildered and angered at the White House's rejection of the deal, with Solange stating that her husband was being sacrificed to "maintain the fake image that the U.S. had absolutely nothing to do with the politics and government of South Vietnam."
 Cambodian Chief of State Norodom Sihanouk, also provided some contact to the Hertz family.
 In July 1966, Sihanouk provided a letter to Abba Scwartz, a lawyer working on the case, stating that Hertz was being treated "humanely" and was in "rather good health."
-Later unsuccessful attempts were made, including a rejected ransom of about $20,000 (U.S. money at that time) in 1966, though all efforts ultimately fell through.
+Later unsuccessful attempts were made, including a rejected ransom of about $20,000 (U.S. dollars at that time) in 1966, though all efforts ultimately fell through.
 Sihanouk later told Solange that the Viet Cong informed him that Gustav had died in captivity, from malaria on September 24, 1967, at the age of 49.

 Initially, Gustav's kidnapping drew only a small amount of media attention.
 However, in June 1967, the Viet Cong Liberation Radio announced Gustav had been executed; drawing far more attention to the case.
 Some of the Hertz family clutched at hope for a short time after this radio message, as the surname 'Hertz' had been incorrectly pronounced, leading them to believe he may still be alive.
 However, Gustav's brother, Burke Hertz, admitted that the broadcast "may be their way of finally telling us."
 Shortly after the radio broadcast, Solange Hertz was informed through intermediaries that Gustav had not been executed, but actually had died of malaria in a North Vietnamese prison.

 In 1973, Gustav's name appeared on a list delivered to the U.S. government of Americans who had perished in Vietnamese captivity.

 Three decades later, a long search for his remains by the State Department concluded following a successful DNA match, due in part to the lobbying of Burke Hertz.
 Solange Hertz later buried her husband in 2002 in the cemetery of the family church, St. John the Apostle in Leesburg, Virginia.

 Writer

-Hertz was a prolific writer, supporting her five children in part with the publication of almost two dozen books on Catholicism and spiritualism.
-Her work was featured in several local publications, including the Loudoun Times-Mirror, the Washington Evening Star, Antiques magazine and others.
+Hertz was a prolific writer, supporting her five children in part with the publication of almost two dozen books on Catholicism and spirituality.
+Her work was featured in several local publications, including the Loudoun Times-Mirror, the Washington Evening Star, the Antiques and others.
 She also wrote for numerous Catholic periodicals and magazines such as America, Immaculata, The Remnant, Triumph, and others.

 Views

-Hertz's work defended traditional Catholic views on family and the Tridentine mass; often attacking Feminism, Americanism, Scientism, & Freemasonry.
+Hertz's work defended traditional Catholic views on family and the Tridentine Mass; often attacking Feminism, Americanism, Scientism, and Freemasonry.
 Hertz described herself as a "counter-revolutionary."